-Seoul — This morning, People for the Ethical Treatment of Animals (PETA) sent a letter to Kyu Yong Shin and Ji Sun Park—whose fashion label, BLINDNESS, is a finalist for the 2020 International Woolmark Prize—urging the duo to remove their label from the running.
+Tokyo — This morning, People for the Ethical Treatment of Animals (PETA) sent a letter to Takashi Murakami—one of Japan’s most acclaimed artists, the originator and a proponent of “Superflat” art, and a judge for the 2020 International Woolmark Prize—urging him to cut ties with the award.

-BLINDNESS is focused on reducing its waste throughout the entire manufacturing process, from fabric creation to garment construction—but as PETA points out, the wool industry is a major producer of methane, a potent greenhouse gas that contributes to climate change and is driving ecological catastrophes like the wildfires in Australia (the world’s largest exporter of wool and Woolmark’s home), which have reportedly killed around 100,000 sheep on Kangaroo Island alone.
+In the letter, PETA points out that the wool industry is a major producer of methane, a potent greenhouse gas that contributes to climate change and is driving ecological catastrophes like the wildfires in Australia (the world’s largest exporter of wool and Woolmark’s home), which have reportedly killed around 100,000 sheep on Kangaroo Island alone.

 “Every single wool garment drives an industry that’s spewing out pollutants and fueling near-apocalyptic wildfires that are burning gentle sheep to death,” says PETA Senior Vice President of International Campaigns Jason Baker.
-“PETA is urging BLINDNESS and the other finalists to take a stand against wool by shunning this prize and embracing truly sustainable all-vegan materials.”
+“PETA is urging Takashi Murakami and the other judges to take a stand against wool by shunning this prize and embracing truly sustainable all-vegan materials.”